site24x7/plugins/mongodb_atlas/README.md

 ---

-	analytics.nodes          ->	Number of analytics nodes in the region. clustertype              ->	Type of the cluster
+	analytics_nodes          ->	Number of analytics nodes in the region. clustertype              ->	Type of the cluster
-	disksize                 ->	Capacity, in gigabytes, of the host's root volume. electable.nodes          ->	Number of electable nodes in the region. maxinstance.size         ->	Maximum instance size to which your cluster can automatically scale. mininstanc.size          ->	Minimum instance size to which your cluster can automatically scale. mongodb.majorversion     ->	Major version of MongoDB the cluster runs mongodb.version          ->	Version of MongoDB the cluster runs mongo.uri.updated        ->	Timestamp in date and time format in UTC when the connection string was last updated. name                     ->	Name of the cluster to retrieve. numshards                ->	Positive integer that specifies the number of shards for a sharded cluster. pitenabled               ->	Flag that indicates if the cluster uses Continuous Cloud Backup backups. priority                 ->	Election priority of the region. provider.backup.enabled  ->	Flag that indicates if the cluster uses Cloud Backups for backups. providername             ->	Cloud service provider on which Atlas provisioned the hosts. readonly.nodes           ->	Number of read-only nodes in the region. replication.factor       ->	Number of replica set members rootcert.type            ->	Certificate Authority that MongoDB Atlas clusters use. srvaddress               ->	Connection string for connecting to the Atlas cluster. statename                ->	Current state of the cluster. zonename                 ->	Name for the zone.
+	disksize                 ->	Capacity, in gigabytes, of the host's root volume. electable_nodes          ->	Number of electable nodes in the region. maxinstance_size         ->	Maximum instance size to which your cluster can automatically scale. mininstanc_size          ->	Minimum instance size to which your cluster can automatically scale. mongodb_majorversion     ->	Major version of MongoDB the cluster runs mongodb_version          ->	Version of MongoDB the cluster runs mongo_uri_updated        ->	Timestamp in date and time format in UTC when the connection string was last updated. name                     ->	Name of the cluster to retrieve. numshards                ->	Positive integer that specifies the number of shards for a sharded cluster. pitenabled               ->	Flag that indicates if the cluster uses Continuous Cloud Backup backups. priority                 ->	Election priority of the region. provider_backup_enabled  ->	Flag that indicates if the cluster uses Cloud Backups for backups. providername             ->	Cloud service provider on which Atlas provisioned the hosts. readonly_nodes           ->	Number of read-only nodes in the region. replication_factor       ->	Number of replica set members rootcert_type            ->	Certificate Authority that MongoDB Atlas clusters use. srvaddress               ->	Connection string for connecting to the Atlas cluster. statename                ->	Current state of the cluster. zonename                 ->	Name for the zone.